somhi/jtframe/doc/folders.md

 ver      | cores/foo       | verification files.
 A folder for each test bench cfg      | cores/foo       | configuration files (macros, RTL generation...) doc      | root            | documentation
-rom      | root            | ROM files used for simulation.
-MRA scripts and .toml files mra      | rom/mra         | MRA files for debugging.
-Do not add to git pocket   | rom/pocket      | PocketFPGA JSON file for debugging.
-Do not add to git modules  | modules         | container for each git submodule. jtframe  | modules/jtframe | JTFRAME repository as a git submodule
+rom      | root            | ROM files used for simulation release  | root            | Do not add to git.
+Mock-up release folder for tests outside JTBIN modules  | modules         | container for each git submodule. jtframe  | modules/jtframe | JTFRAME repository as a git submodule